 I was reading today a very interesting post from Search Engine Land today which discussed the differences that exist in Europe not only in terms of languages but in terms of culture.

-The article describes the different challenges of producing content (and translating) in more than one version for each language, as there can be local differences in terms of French, German, and also cultural behavior which might prevent users from using a website just because of the local domain extension.
+The article describes the different challenges of producing content (and translating) in more than one version for each language, as there can be local differences in terms of French, German, and also cultural behaviour which might prevent users from using a website just because of the local domain extension.

 There are similar issues in Latin America, like the ones described by Search Engine Land.
 Often times people think is only about targeting Spanish, so Spanish is the same everywhere right?

 Well no, there are several differences if we go country by country.
 In Mexico for example, they have adopted terms from English and make them part of the vocabulary.
-In Spain, people still use a big castillian vocabulary.
+In Spain, people still use a big Castilian vocabulary.
 In Latin America, the vocabulary was simplified and also took not only English but words from several dialects (nahuatl, quechua, and even from European languages, etc.)

-If your industry is very technical maybe you won’t need many versions of Spanish, but the more generic you go, you will need a native from each country to guide you, not only in the proper use of Spanish but also to produce appropriate call to actions for your website or campaigns.
+If your industry is very technical maybe you will not need many versions of Spanish, but the more generic you go, you will need a native from each country to guide you, not only in the proper use of Spanish but also to produce appropriate call to actions for your website or campaigns.
 There is a huge difference between Mexico and Central America’s Spanish, compared to South America, from the use of pronouns to grammar.

 Common words that for one Latin American country can be totally harmless or meaningless, in other countries can be a huge insult, so you want to be very careful to know these differences.